PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 }
 ```

-For image-related generation, we kindly refer to [VLT5](https://github.com/j-min/VL-T5).
+For image-related generation, we kindly refer to [VLT5](https://github.com/j-min/VL-T5) as the encoder and aligner.

 ```
 @inproceedings{cho2021unifying,